kanej/openwit/docs/avoiding_common_attacks.md

 external calls, while the registry updates no state after its one external call in `requestConductCheck`.
-A potential need for the oracle to update the registry on a request being passed or failed is avoided by having the Oracle Service both update the Oracle contract with the answer, then having the service trigger the update in the registry which reads from the Oracle and updates appropraitely.
+A potential need for the oracle to update the registry on a request being passed or failed is avoided by having the Oracle Service both update the Oracle contract with the answer, then having the service trigger the update in the registry which reads from the Oracle and updates appropriately.

 `Integer Overflow/Underflow` is possible for the request number that the oracle uses for indexing and referring to requests.
 However as the Oracle is the only contract that can update the private `RequestIndexCounter` variable and its only update mechanism is increment, its size as a `uint256`